 Being in love is a wonderful thing, and if you and your partner are both there early, then kudos to you.
 But if you’re a few dates in and they’re moving at warp speed while you’re still finding your footing, something is up.
 Sorry to say it, but as Firstein says, you “might be a rebound.”
 And if they pressure you into saying it back, yeah, it’s time to exit the relationship.

-6. They try to change you
+6. They Try to Change You

 Anyone who pressures you into anything—whether it’s small, like cutting your hair or wearing shorter skirts, or big, like spending less time with your friends and family—is controlling you.
 Your partner should be dating you because they like you, not a version of you they’re trying to create.

-7. They’re selfish
+7. They’re Selfish

 You go to their work dinners and trek out to see their family for holidays—you even meal prep and clean up the mess for them.
 Do they do the same for you?
 “Relationships are a two-way street,” Firstein says, and your effort should be reciprocated.
 If they have a grandiose sense of importance, sense of entitlement and lack empathy, they might even be a narcissist.

 A partner who makes you feel unintelligent, unattractive or small, and who takes more shots at your self-esteem than they do at trying to make you smile, is not one you want to see more of.
 “A partner who speaks to you like this is projecting their own insecurities and should seek therapy,” Firstein says.

-10. They go from zero to 60 in an argument
+10. They Go from Zero to 60 in an Argument

 Hey, maybe their parents are difficult people, but partners who are nasty to Mom and Dad usually carry that attitude into their relationships too.
 If they can’t respect the people who gave them life, how are they going to be toward you?

 You’ve asked to meet their family members, friends or even coworkers and nothing has happened.
 Are they stashing you?
 (Aka keeping you a secret.)
 Maybe.
 But this is not a good sign.